reactiveui/website/input/team/index.md

 # Alumni

-Serving as a member of an open source project like Ember is a huge amount of work.
+Serving as a member of an open source project like ReactiveUI is a huge amount of work.
 These are retired members of the ReactiveUI Team, to whom we will always be grateful.

 * Paul Betts
 * Brendan Forster